Khlong Lat Mayom Floating Market: Layout and attraction

-In addition to food this market is also divided into six zones, selling many types of interesting goods, including clothes, handicrafts, local products, antiques, kid toys, home decorations, ornamental plants, fresh fruits and vegetables as well as fish spa therapy.
+The Khlong Lat Mayom floating market features a variety of local foods and traditional Thai dessert, selling many types of interesting goods, including clothes, handicrafts, local products, antiques, kid toys, home decorations, ornamental plants, fresh fruits and vegetables as well as fish spa therapy.
+Khlong Lat Mayom is also identified as the sole natural park in Bangkok.
+Generally, the market is separated into the main 7 zones and 404 stalls: